gruns/blagoblag/content/drafts/untitled.rst

 Untitled
 ========

-Today is the 18th day since I became a founding member of the new `Digital Service`_ team at the United States Department of Veterans Affairs.
+18 days ago I became a founding member of the new `Digital Service`_ team at the United States Department of Veterans Affairs.
 We're a group of developers, designers, and other folks who are passionate about using our technology skills to make a difference.

 Our goal is to dramatically improve the ability of the VA to use technology to execute on its mission of serving veterans.
 More broadly, my hope is that our